Orion777777777/RUI_indicator_p/README.md

 - FIXED    the supply cost indication indicates false values
 - FIXED    the supply lifetime indication may not behave properly
 - FIXED    the background rectangle may disapear
+- FIXED    potential crash if the config json file is missing

 ## Roadmap